EnterpriseDB/terraform-provider-biganimal/docs/resources/pgd.md

 ### Optional

-- `from_deleted` (Boolean) For restoring a cluster.
-Specifies if the cluster you want to restore is deleted
 - `most_recent` (Boolean) Show the most recent cluster when there are multiple clusters with the same name
 - `project_id` (String) BigAnimal Project ID.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))